absmach/magistrala/docs/getting-started.md

 ## Access control

-Channel can be observed as a communication group of clients.
-Only clients that are connected to the channel can send and receive messages from other clients in this channel.
-Clients that are not connected to this channel are not allowed to communicate over it.
+Channel can be observed as a communication group of things.
+Only things that are connected to the channel can send and receive messages from other things in this channel. things that are not connected to this channel are not allowed to communicate over it.

-Only user, who is the owner of a channel and of the clients, can connect the clients to the channel (which is equivalent of giving permissions to these clients to communicate over given communication group).
+Only user, who is the owner of a channel and of the things, can connect the things to the channel (which is equivalent of giving permissions to these things to communicate over given communication group).

-To connect client to the channel you should send following request:
+To connect thing to the channel you should send following request:

 ```
-curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -X PUT -H "Authorization: <user_auth_token>" https://localhost/channels/<channel_id>/clients/<client_id>
+curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -X PUT -H "Authorization: <user_auth_token>" https://localhost/channels/<channel_id>/things/<thing_id>
 ```

-You can observe which clients are connected to specific channel:
+You can observe which things are connected to specific channel:

 ```
 curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -H "Authorization: <user_auth_token>" https://localhost/channels/<channel_id>
 ```

-You should receive response with the lists of connected clients in `connected` field similar to this one:
+You should receive response with the lists of connected things in `connected` field similar to this one:

 ```